SasquatchDoobie/csci3000/README.md

 ## STARTING THE SERVER

 Navigate in a terminal to the main directory (same directory as package.json) and run `npm start`.
-This will launch the main server and the authentication server for you.
+This should check for dependencies automatically.

 ## STOPPING THE SERVER

 From the terminal where you started the server, hit `Ctrl+C`.
+Or, turn off your computer.